JavierVGonzalez/Traffic-and-contamination-study-on-Madrid-city/README.md

 These are just the components used by myself on this study, they can be vastly improved, both on coding and on performance.
 Also, these are independant from each other.

-Last, this study was done as a part of the Master Thesis in La Universidad de la Rioja, Spain.
+Last, this study was done for the Master Thesis of Visual Analytics and Big Data master of La Universidad de la Rioja, Spain.